 These SEO copywriting tips are designed to help you develop better copywriting skills and a firm understanding of the principles behind developing web copy that appeals to human visitors and search engines alike.

 One of the fundamental elements of developing good copywriting skills involves targeting your copy towards a single audience of market segment.

-The idea is, if you try to aim your copy at a very general crowd, you'll end up appealing to now one - so it's better to choose a narrower target audience and speak directly to them.
+The idea is, if you try to aim your copy at a very general crowd, you’ll end up appealing to no one – so it’s better to choose a narrower target audience and speak directly to them.
 The difference with SEO copywriting is that you have two audiences: one human, and one non-human.

 So the key is to write copy that speaks to both.
 Remember, your human readers should always be first in your mind.
 There’s no point in focusing on optimizing your copy for search engines if your conversion rates drop significantly as a result.

 Your keyword optimization efforts need to fit in seamlessly with the persuasive purposes of your copy.

 One of the lesser-known aspects of SEO is the importance of headline tags for indicating to the search engine spiders what the important topics of your page are.

 Again, the primary purpose of a headline should always be grabbing and holding the reader’s attention.
 However, it’s good practice for SEO purpose to include your main keyword within the h1 tags in the first headline at the top of your page.